INCREASE MINNESOTA’S COMPETITIVENESS

 The media components of this campaign rely on traditional media in core markets – stretching from Denver to Chicago and Winnipeg to Kansas City – supplemented by a national digital plan.

-The new digital strategy leverages target audiences with friends and/or family connections to Minnesota and layers on targeting based on key passion activities that Minnesota can deliver on, no matter where consumers live.
+The new digital strategy leverages audiences with friends and/or family connections to Minnesota and then targets key passion activities that Minnesota can deliver on, no matter where the consumer lives.

 Increased funding would allow us to: